Hi, I'm Sarah. Here's a bit about my world and how I guide people into more vibrant relationships.

 LOVING OPEN-HEARTEDLY, SPEAKING THE TRUTH, TAKING RISKS, HAVING FUN AND BEING GENTLE WITH ALL LIFE.

-This is my partner, Nico.
+This is my husband, Nico.
 We've been together since 2010, when he coincidentally moved into my house as a roommate.
 With this auspicious beginning, our bond continues to surprise and delight me.
-We're getting married in Gold Hill, CO next year!
 We are learning from each other-- always.
-We've had our share of challenges, but the commitment that we've each had to growth and love surpasses all difficulty.
+We've had our share of challenges, as all relationships do, but the commitment that we've each had to growth and kindness surpasses all difficulty.
 His presence brings me deep peace.
 I've never met anyone so kind.
 Truly.
 I am grateful for the partnership and life we share.
 And for the fact that he is an incredible chef.

 Born and raised in Greenwich Village, NYC, my upbringing was filled with arts and culture.
 I have a strong passion for community building, sustainability, living systems, the Earth, localization, jazz, the performing arts, and helping people realize their own potential.
 I am a graduate of Naropa University's Environmental Leadership (now titled Resilient Leadership) master's program.
 My studies are based in living systems theory, contemplative inner work and social innovation.
 I fell in love with the MatrixWorks: Groups As Living Systems model of leadership as a student and continue to be committed to it as part of my life's work and passion.
 I have functioned as an adjunct professor in Naropa's Environmental Leadership program, teaching this course, Groups As Living Systems.
 I have assisted founder Mukara Meredith in teaching nearly 20 classes.
 It invokes deep personal joy to bring this healing work to the world.